General Dynamics F-16 Fighting Falcon: Turkey

 During the Syrian Civil War, Turkish F-16s were tasked with airspace protection on the Syrian border.
 After the RF-4 downing in June 2012 Turkey changed its rules of engagement against Syrian aircraft, resulting in scrambles and downings of Syrian combat aircraft.
 On 16 September 2013, a Turkish Air Force F-16 shot down a Syrian Arab Air Force Mil Mi-17 helicopter near the Turkish border.
 On 23 March 2014, a Turkish Air Force F-16 shot down a Syrian Arab Air Force MiG-23 when it allegedly entered Turkish air space during a ground attack mission against Al Qaeda-linked insurgents.
 On 16 May 2015, two Turkish Air Force F-16s shot down a Syrian Mohajer 4 UAV firing two AIM-9 missiles after it trespassed into Turkish airspace for 5 minutes.
 A Turkish Air Force F-16 shot down a Russian Air Force Sukhoi Su-24 on the Turkey-Syria border on 24 November 2015.

 On 1 March 2020, two Syrian Sukhoi Su-24s were shot down by Turkish Air Force F-16s using air-to-air missiles over Syria's Idlib Governorate.
 All four pilots safely ejected.
 On 3 March 2020, a Syrian Arab Army Air Force L-39 combat trainer was shot down by a Turkish F-16 over Syria's Idlib province.
 The pilot died.

 As a part of Turkish F-16 modernization program new air-to-air missiles are being developed and tested for the aircraft.
 GÖKTUĞ program led by TUBITAK SAGE has presented two types of air-to-air missiles named as Bozdogan (Merlin) and Gokdogan (Peregrine).
 While Bozdogan has been categorized as a Within Visual Range Air-to-Air Missile (WVRAAM), Gokdogan is a Beyond Visual Range Air-to-Air Missile (BVRAAM).
 On 14 April 2021, first live test exercise of Bozdogan have successfully completed and the first batch of missiles are expected to be delivered throughout the same year to the Turkish Air Force.

+In January 2024, the United States approved the sale of 40 new F-16 Block 70/72 "Viper" aircraft.
+As of 1 June 2026, the U.S. Department of War had not publicly announced a firm production contract with Lockheed Martin for Turkey's procurement of 40 F-16 Block 70/72 fighters, although Turkish officials stated that the Letter of Offer and Acceptance (LOA) had entered into force following an initial payment.

+Turkey has also initiated the indigenous Özgür modernization program for its F-16 fleet, led by Turkish Aerospace Industries and ASELSAN.
+The program replaces foreign mission computers and avionics with domestically developed systems.
+The initial Özgür-I phase focused primarily on Block 30 aircraft and introduced a national mission computer, indigenous operational flight software, new cockpit displays, IFF systems, and integration of Turkish-made weapons such as the Bozdoğan and Gökdoğan air-to-air missiles.